-The eligibility date for this fishery is 30th September 2017.
+The eligibility date for this fishery is 12th December 2017.
 This is when the existing certification of the fishery ends.
+This date has been revised through variation request and acceptance by the MSC.
+The extension of the certification date was to take account pf delays in the assessment process, in part, caused by the harmonisation process.
 Assuming the fishery is re-certified, a new certificate will be issued on this date allowing for an unbroken period of certification for the fishery.